t41372/Open-LLM-VTuber/README.md

 # Open-LLM-VTuber

 > :warning: This project is in its early stages and is currently under **active development**.
-Features are unstable, and breaking changes may occur.
+Features are unstable, code are messy, and breaking changes will occur.
 The main goal of this stage is to build a minimum viable prototype using technologies that are easy to integrate.

 Open-LLM-VTuber allows you to talk to any LLM by voice locally with a Live2D talking face.
 The LLM inference backend, speech recognition, and text synthesizer are all designed to be swappable.
-This project can be configured to run offline (with a minor exception...) on macOS, Linux, and Windows.
+This project can be configured to run offline (with a small exception...) on macOS, Linux, and Windows.

 Long-term memory with MemGPT can be configured to achieve perpetual chat, infinite* context length, and external data source.